jaygandhi129/Domain-Models-Reference-Hub/README.md

 - Built with Jekyll and hosted on GitHub Pages

 ## Purpose
-The goal of this site is to create an **open, easy-to-navigate knowledge base** for people who work with or study domain models, without overcrowding research papers with long descriptions.
+The goal of this site is to create an **open, easy-to-navigate knowledge base** for people who work with or study domain models.

 ## Access the Site
 Visit: `https://<your-username>.github.io/<your-repo-name>/`